SophiaKleistKarlson/CDS-final-project/README.md

-# CDS-final-project
+# Introduction to Cultural Data Science - final project
-Code for my CDS final project
+Code and data for my CDS final project

 Please run the code in the following order: